New Baby? Get Them Covered.

 A new baby is a lot of joy and a lot of paperwork — and health coverage is one thing you don't want to leave to chance.
 The good news: a birth opens a special enrollment window, and newborn coverage typically backdates to the day your baby was born.
 Let's get them added — or find a better-fitting family plan — before the window closes.

 Having a baby — and adoption or foster placement too — is a qualifying life event.
 That generally opens a special enrollment period of about 60 days to add the child, and newborn coverage is typically retroactive to the date of birth when you enroll in the window.
-So even in the blur of those first weeks, your baby's coverage can reach all the way back to day one.
-The key is not letting the window slip by.
+So even in the blur of those first weeks, your baby's coverage can reach all the way back to day one — just don't let the 60 days quietly run out while you're getting no sleep.
+I'm happy to keep track of the date for you.

 Those first weeks move fast, and the enrollment window is easy to lose track of.
 Getting the baby added early means their coverage is locked in from birth — one less thing on the list.